-Official German statistics put the number of Ghanaians in Germany in 2011 at 22,063.
-Migration experts raise that figure to around 50,000 today and consider it to be appropriate.
+Official German statistics put the number of Ghanaians in Germany in 2017 at 33,900.
+Migration experts raise that figure to around 60,000 today and consider it to be appropriate.
 The German Federal Statistics Office understandably counts only Ghanaians without German citizenship.
 Persons of Ghanaian origin who acquire citizenship through birth or naturalisation cease to be Ghanaians in official records.
 To the Ghanaian community, Ghanaians include all Ghanaians born at home and abroad, whatever their current legal status.
-And there are some good reasons for that procedure.

 The early Ghana-German contacts

 Traditionally, Ghana and Germany have been in contact before the then Gold Coast became independent in 1957.
 Today’s Volta Region of Ghana, for instance, was part of the German colony of Togo before World War 1.
 The Ewe language, spoken both in Togo and the Volta Region, was put into a written form by the combined efforts of the German colonial administration and the Bremen Mission, which still maintains good working contact with the evangelical churches in Togo and Ghana.

 Without going into detail, it suffices to say that there have been cordial relations forged between Germany and Ghana within the past 60 years, which partly sustained Ghanaian migration in its different forms to Germany.